 Marianna Tassy, Festival Administrator

 Marianna Tassy is an events coordinator with experience in the organisation of festivals, international events, production, tour management and art administration.
 She worked with IlustraTour (International Festival of Illustration) in Madrid as a Marketing Assistant and at the Forge.Co as an Events Coordinator.
 In the last few years she has been working at Art-Athina (International Fair of Contemporary Art) as well as several galleries.

 Festival Founders: Nobrow Press

-Nobrow was launched in 2008 by Sam Arthur and Alex Spiro with the aim to provide an independent platform for graphic art, illustration and comics art in the UK and abroad, to become a leading proponent of quality in book design and a standard bearer for original creative content.
+Nobrow was launched in 2008 by Sam Arthur and Alex Spiro with the aim of providing an independent platform for graphic art, illustration and comic art in the UK and abroad, and to become a leading proponent of quality in book design and standard bearer for original creative content.
 Since then, Nobrow have strived to consistently publish books of the highest calibre and quality, both for their form and their content, working with only the best artists and illustrators in the world.